-Meeting Types Convening Date Important Resolution and signed contracts".
-Board of Directors 2020.01.16 The approval of "Changing the Company's initial investment in its Vietnam subsidiary" Board of Directors 2020.03.25 The approval of "The Company's Consolidated Financial Statements for 2019".
+Meeting Types Convening Date Important Resolution Board of Directors 2020.01.16 The approval of "Changing the Company's initial investment in its Vietnam subsidiary"

+Meeting Convening Types Date Important Resolution Board of Directors 2020.03.25 The approval of "The Company's Consolidated Financial Statements for 2019".
 The approval of "The 2019 Business Report".
 The approval of "The Company's "Assessment of Internal Control System Effectiveness " and "Statement of Internal Control System" in 2019".
 The approval of "2019 Employees' Compensations and Directors' Remuneration".
-The approval of "2019 Employees' Compensations and Directors' Remuneration".
 The approval of "Replacement of principal/secondary Certified Public Accountant and assessment of their competency and independence".
 The approval of "The Amendments of the Company's "Memorandum and Articles of Association"".
 The approval of "Distribution of 2019 Earnings".
-The approval of "The Company transfers the treasury stocks to employees for the second time".
-The approval of "The Amendments of the Company's internal control regulation" The approval of "The Amendments of the Company's internal control regulation" The approval of "The Company applied to financial institutions for short-term quotas and signed contracts".
+The approval of "The Amendments of the Company's internal control regulation" The approval of "The Amendments of the Company's internal control regulation" The approval of "The Amendments of the Company's internal control regulation" The approval of "The Amendments of the Company's internal control regulation" The approval of "The Company applied to financial institutions for short-term quotas and signed contracts".
 The approval of "Promotion of the director of Resource Management Division".
 The approval of "Convened the Company's 2020 annual general meeting.
 Board of Directors 2020.04.27 The approval of "Convened the Company's 2020 annual general meeting.
-The approval of "List of Candidates for the Fourth Board of Directors of the Company" The approval of "The Amendments of the Company's Rules of Procedure for Shareholders Meetings" The approval of "The Amendments of the Company's Rules of Procedure for Broad of Directors Meetings and Audit Committee Charter" The approval of "The Amendments of the Company's Compensation Committee Charter" The approval of "The Company buys back shares and transfers them to employees for the second time" The approval of "To add the report and discussion items of the Company's annual shareholders' meeting in 2020 and to change the venue of the annual shareholders' meeting."
-Annual General Meeting 2019.06.24 Ratification of "The 2018 Business Report and The Company's Consolidated Financial Statements for 2018".
-Execution: Relevant documents have been filed in the Company.
-Ratification of "Distribution of 2019 Earnings".
-Execution: The Company announced on July 3, 2019 that July 26, 2019 was set as the base date of ex-dividend, and announced on July 3, 2019 that August 22, 2019 was set as the date of cash dividend payment.
-Up to now, all cash dividends for the year of 2019 have been paid.
-Approved of the amendments to the Company's "Memorandum and Articles of Association" by special resolution Execution: Implemented in accordance with the new regulations and completed the deposit in the registered country, Cayman Islands.
-Approved of the amendment of the Company's "Procedures for Acquisition or Disposal of Assets", "Procedures for Lending Funds to Others" and "Procedures for Endorsements &amp; Guarantees".
-Execution: Implemented in accordance with the new internal control measures.
+The approval of "List of Candidates for the Fourth Board of Directors of the Company" The approval of "The Amendments of the Company's Rules of Procedure for Broad of Directors Meetings and Audit Committee Charter" The approval of "The Amendments of the Company's Compensation Committee Charter" The approval of "The Company buys back shares and transfers them to employees for the second time" The approval of "To add the report and discussion items of the Company's annual shareholders' meeting in 2020 and to change the venue of the annual shareholders' meeting."
+Board of Directors 2020.05.14 The approval of "Proposed to change the audit director of the Company."
+Board of Directors 2020.06.15 The approval of "Elected the Chairman of the 4th Board of Directors of the Company."
+The approval of "Appointed the members of the 3rd Remuneration Committee of the Company."
+The approval of "Formulated the basis date for the cash dividend distribution of 2019 to shareholders and other related matters."
+The approval of "The Company plans to establish a new Cayman subsidiary."
+Board of Directors 2020.08.10 The approval of "Amended the internal control method of the Company."
+The approval of "Formulated the "Operation Procedures for the Repurchase of Treasury Shares" and the "Management of Operation Procedures for the Repurchase of Treasury Shares" of the Company."
+Board of Directors 2020.11.10 The approval of "The Company's application for banking facilities from a financial institution and signing of contract."
+The approval of "Amended the Company's "Operation Procedure for Lending Funds to Others.""
+The approval of "Proposed to replace the original seal retained by the Company in Taiwan Centralized Depository and Clearing House Co., Ltd." The approval of "The Company's 2019 remuneration distribution plan for managers and employees."
+The approval of "The Company's 2019 Directors' Remuneration Distribution Plan."
+Board of Directors 2020.12.29 The approval of "The Company's application for banking facilities from a financial institution and signing of contract."
+The approval of "Formulated the Company's business plan for 2021."
+The approval of "Formulated the Company's audit plan in 2021."
+The approval of "The Company intends to increase USD 9.5 million for SHUNSIN TECHNOLOGY HOLDINGS (HONGKONG) LIMITED."